 Dyrus (Marcus Hill) is a former professional eSports player who’s known quite well by the League of Legends fans.

 Apart from the consistency (if you don’t count the sponsor panels), what I love most about his panels are the adorable custom illustrations that he has uploaded throughout his channel.

 If you have the budget for it, I’d suggest looking for a professional illustrator on Upwork or any other freelancing website.

 It’s a small investment, but can definitely go a long way in making your channel look more professional and stylish.

 Shroud (Michael Grzesiek) is one of the few Twitch streamers that need no formal introductions.

 With a follower count of 7.8M (and growing), this Canadian streamer is one of the most well-recognized names on Twitch.

 But despite being so popular, Shroud’s channel looks quite simple – in a good way.

 No fancy typography.
 No complicated panels.
-Just simple, consistent-looking blocks that are arranged in a clean manner.
+Just simple, clean and consistent-looking blocks that are arranged in a clean manner.